maxexmachina/processor/README.md

 ## ASSembler
-The assembler program reads a text file written in a custom assembly language and compiles it to a binary that can be then read by the CPU for execution.\
+The assembler program reads a text file written in a custom assembly language and compiles it to a binary (compiled.jf by default) that can be then read by the CPU for execution.

 Currently the following assembler commands are supported:
 - __hlt__ - Ends program execution